hemmachat/wealth/README.md

 # wealth
 A Demo project for Wealth.
-This is far from production-ready code and still missing unit testing, functional testing which we can use in-memory hosting to do API testing and lacks of HATEOAS discoverable API which we can use Swagger.
+This is far from production-ready code and still missing unit testing, functional testing which we can use in-memory hosting to do API testing and lacks of HATEOAS ways of discoverable API which we can use Swagger.

 Instruction:
 1. Clone the project.